fluid-project/infusion-docs/src/documents/DeprecatedIn2_0.md

 This page contains a list of the features, APIs, and etc. that are deprecated as of Infusion 2.0.

-<div class="infusion-docs-note"><strong>Note:</strong> While the intention is to provide advanced notice of future changes, the contents of this page may not be exhaustive.</div>
+<div class="infusion-docs-note"><strong>Note:</strong> While the intention is to provide advance notice of future changes, the contents of this page may not be exhaustive.</div>

 ## Components ##